silicon-vlsi/LaunchLab-Freshers-Training/README.md

   - *Short Channel Effects* [[Notes]]()
 - **Asignments**: [Assignment-1]()

-### Week-4: Circuit Simulaton using CAD tools
+### Week-5: Circuit Simulaton using CAD tools
-- **Circuit Simulation** Concept behind the schematic drawing, SPICE net-list, model file and circuit simulation
+- **Circuit Simulation** Understanding of schematic drawing, SPICE net-list, model file and circuit simulation
 - **Simulation Types** Different type of Simulations: Operating point, DC, Transient and AC
 - **MOSFET Characterization**: Simple circuit design using NMOSFET and PMOSFET to characterize Id-Vgs and Id-Vds curves with PVT variations.
 - **Parameter Extraction**: Extraction of the simple level-1 parameters (VT0, KP, LAMDA, GAMMA, PHI) from the curve and comparing the results using Level-1 model and BSIM model.